mcmicruz/mcmicruz/README.md

 Hi there! 👋
-I'm Michelle, but Call me Mi!
+I'm Michelle, but call me Mi!

 About me (Mi):